gTile/gTile/README.md

 The project does intentionally avoid the use of linters such as prettier or eslint.
 Quick comprehension is more important than following strict code formatting rules.
 That being said, please try to comply with the implicit code style used throughout the code base.
 In particular:

 - Respect the `.editorconfig` file - best with a plugin that automatically applies the rules.
-- Code lines should not exceed 80 characters
+- Code lines should not exceed 80 characters in length
 - Public members (methods and fields) of exported classes should be documented in JSDoc style.
   - This also applies to exported types, interfaces and functions unless they are really self-explanatory.
 - In general, private members of classes or non-exported types/functions should not require to be documented as the complexity of the inner-workings of a class (or similar) should remain comprehensible.
 In case the complexity gets out of hand consider to refactor the class or document the functions where necessary.